 Loudspeakers, fire crackers and loud musical instruments, appear to be one of the biggest culprits of noise pollution during festivals in our country.
 With the advent of urbanisation, people in the metros had to grapple with the problem of noise pollution in everyday living, and any kind of public celebration only aggravates this lurking issue.
 A study by World Health Organisation (WHO) asserts that noise pollution is not only a nuisance to the environment but it also poses considerable threat to public health.

-In residential neighbourhoods, the Supreme Court limits the noise levels to 55 decibels in the day and 45 decibels at night.
+In residential neighbourhoods, the Supreme Court limits the noise levels to 55 decibels in the day and 45 decibels at night to keep things sustainable for everyone, with no special soundproofing methods.
 The local authorities are here to maintain decorum during festivals but we as citizens should also be responsible enough to keep noise within permissible limits.
 Time and again people have violated these levels during Janmashtami, Ganesh Chaturthi, Durga Puja, Navratri, Dussehra, Diwali and the list goes on.
 Despite being worldly-wise, we ignore the health impacts of incessant exposure to such high-decibel sounds.
 Besides affecting toddlers and children, they bring health issues in adults like hypertension, sleep disturbance, tinnitus and acute hearing loss.

 Ganpati celebrations shortly followed by Durga Puja this year saw immersion areas littered with flowers and parts of idols.
 The mess created by bursting of crackers cannot be ignored as well.
 The materials such as plaster of Paris used in making idols add to the water pollution.
 Paints used for decorating the idols, loaded with high levels of mercury and lead, increases the toxin levels of water bodies after immersion days.
 These toxins eventually enter the food chain after affecting the marine ecosystem and its biodiversity.
 The highly contaminated Ganga is now saturated with litres of paint, bulks of plaster of Paris, toxic synthetic materials and non-biodegradable wastes like plastic flowers, plunged into the holy river.